Classification of (2+1)D invertible fermionic topological phases with symmetry: Anomaly computations

 In this section we perform the $\H^4$ anomaly calculations required to complete Section~\ref{Sec:DefObs} and Table~\ref{Table:MainEqs}.
 We will work in the representation $(n_1,n_2,\nu_3)$.
 For each choice of $c_-$ we will consider the cases $n_1 = 0$ and $n_1 \ne 0$ separately.
 In the former case we will directly compute the absolute anomaly from Eq.~\eqref{Eq:AbsAnomNoPerm}, which is reproduced here:

-In the latter case we will use Eq.~\eqref{Eq:RelAnom}, also written below, to compute the relative anomaly between the desired SET $\C_G^{\times}$ and a reference SET $\C_{G,\text{ref}}^{\times}$ which has trivial symmetry fractionalization, and is non-anomalous.
+In the latter case we will use Eq.~\eqref{Eq:RelAnom}, also written below, to compute the relative anomaly $\mathcal{O}_r$ between the desired SET $\C_G^{\times}$ and a reference SET $\C_{G,\text{ref}}^{\times}$ which has trivial symmetry fractionalization, and is non-anomalous.
 In terms of the data of $\C_{G,\text{ref}}^{\times}$, the relative anomaly formula is

-In the following discussion we will refer to each part in the anomaly ${\cal O}_4$ as the $R$ part, the $\eta$ part, the $U/U$ part, and the $FFF/FFF$ part.
-The computation consists of plugging in the relevant data from Table~\ref{Table:AnyonFRUn} and simplifying expressions.
+In the context of invertible fermion phases, we refer to the expression obtained by directly plugging in the anyon data into the relative anomaly formula as $\mathcal{O}_4^{(0)}$.
+We will refer to each part in the anomaly ${\cal O}^{(0)}_4$ as the $R$ part, the $\eta$ part, the $U/U$ part, and the $FFF/FFF$ part.
+The computation consists of plugging in the relevant data from Table~\ref{Table:AnyonFRUn} to obtain $\mathcal{O}_4^{(0)}$ and then obtaining a simpler expression $\mathcal{O}_4 := \mathcal{O}_4^{(0)} \times dX^{-1}$ by adding suitable 4-coboundaries.
 Note that we need to plug in the data of the non-anomalous reference, which is obtained from Table~\ref{Table:AnyonFRUn} by setting $n_2 = \om = 0$.
 The $F,R,U$ symbols for the reference can be read off directly from Table~\ref{Table:AnyonFRUn}.
+We remark that it is not necessary to track the 4-coboundary $dX$ in many standard applications.
+However it is useful to know $X$ in order to obtain an explicit parameterization of the defect $F$ symbols.

 We will discuss the following cases separately: $c_-=4k$ (unitary), $c_-=0$ (antiunitary), $c_-=4k+2$, $c_-=2k+1$ and $c_-=k+1/2$.
 For each case we will first consider $n_1=0$ and then $n_1\neq 0$.

 In the following discussion it is convenient to define 4-cochain valued functions $f,g$: \begin{eqs} &f(a_1, b_2, c_3) \equiv (a_1 \cup c_3) \cup_2 b_2 + a_1 \cup (c_3 \cup_2 b_2),\quad f(a_1, b_2, c_3)(01234)= a(01) b(014) c(1234) \quad \text{mod } 2 \\ &g(a_2, b_2, c_2) \equiv (a_2 \cup c_2) \cup_2 b_2 + a_2 \cup (c_2 \cup_2 b_2),\quad g(a_2, b_2, c_2) (01234)= a_2(012) [b(014)+b(124)] c_2(234) ~ \quad \text{mod } 2~, \end{eqs} where the arguments of $f,g$ are cochains with degree given by the subscripts.
 The 4-cochain valued function $f$ satisfies the following properties: for $a_1=n_1,b_2=\omega_2$ that are closed and $c_3=dX$ for integer two-cochain $X$, \begin{eqs} f(n_1, \om ,dX) &= (n_1 \cup dX) \cup_2 \om + n_1 \cup (dX \cup_2 \om) \\ &= [dn_1 \cup X - d(n_1 \cup X)] \cup_2 \om + n_1 \cup [d (X \cup_2 \om) - X \cup_2 d \om -X \cup_1 \om - \om \cup_1 X] \\ &\sim (dn_1 \cup X)\cup_2 \om -(n_1 \cup X) \cup_2 d \om- (n_1 \cup X) \cup_1 \om - \om \cup_1 (n_1 \cup X) \\ &~~~~ +dn_1 \cup (X \cup_2 \om)- n_1\cup (X \cup_2 d \om) - n_1 \cup (X \cup_1 \om) - n_1 \cup ( \om \cup_1 X) \\ &= (n_1 \cup_1 \om) \cup X + \om \cup_1 (n_1 \cup X) +n_1 \cup (\om \cup_1 X) \quad \text{mod }2 ~, \end{eqs} where $\sim$ means equal up to a coboundary.
 We also denote $ \theta \equiv e^{i \pi c_-/4}$ as before.